bluwy/tsconfig-grimoire/README.md

 ## Project references

-Project references allow composing multiple tsconfigs into a single build.
+The [`references`](https://www.typescriptlang.org/tsconfig/#references) field allow composing multiple tsconfigs into a single build.
 See the [official docs](https://www.typescriptlang.org/docs/handbook/project-references.html) for its general use case and behavior.

 The related tsconfig for a file in this setup also works differently depending on the search strategy as discussed in [Searching `tsconfig.json`](#searching-tsconfigjson).

 1. For the **Single strategy**, each referenced tsconfigs are iterated first for their included files and runs type-checking and compilation in order.
 If multiple referenced tsconfigs include the same file, then the file would run twice.
 After that, if the root tsconfig includes any files not included by the referenced tsconfigs, those files would be type-checked and compiled last.

 2. For the **Nearest matching strategy**, the nearest matching `tsconfig.json` is searched upwards from the file's directory as usual, and the referenced tsconfigs are then iterated and checked if they include the file.
 This also means that only a single referenced tsconfig can apply to the file at a time.
 If none of the referenced tsconfigs include the file, then it falls back to checking if the root tsconfig includes the file.

+Note that the [`references`](https://www.typescriptlang.org/tsconfig/#references) field only work for the root tsconfig.
+If referenced tsconfigs have their own `references` field, the field is ignored.

 If a referenced tsconfig happens to be named as `tsconfig.json`, e.g. it's located in a subdirectory, and the tsconfig includes the file, TypeScript would not continue searching upwards for the root tsconfig, even if the referenced tsconfig has `composite: true` set.
 In practice this doesn't affect type-checking or compilation results.
 The only difference is that the tooling wouldn't know of the root tsconfig.